effinrich/-serialone-design-system/README.md

 This is the recommended way, as Backlight gives you an all-in-one design system platform.

 In order to create your own project from this starter kit using Backlight, go to the [Backlight website](https://backlight.dev/) and sign up or log in if you already have an account.
-Make sure you have a workspace, then go to the [Backlight starter-kits list](https://backlight.dev/starter-kits) and click the **Yogi** card, this will create a project based on this starter kit for you.
+Make sure you have a workspace, then go to the [Backlight starter-kits list](https://backlight.dev/starter-kits) and click the **Serial One** card, this will create a project based on this starter kit for you.

 ### Duplicate in Backlight